OhGreat/ES_adversarial_attacks_library/README.md

 The purpose of this work is twofold, aiming to quantify the robustness of different (classification) DNN architectures on Black-Box attacks, while also qualitatively understanding how the attacks affect the focus of the model on the input images.

+You can scroll to the bottom of the readme to see an example.

 ## Implementations
 A number of different evaluation functions has been created in order to model the `adversarial attacks`.
 More specifically, the following modes have been implemented: